fentirad/what-am-i-doing/WHAT_AM_I_DOING.md

   - Can use local storage

 ### Bonus:
   - Create tabs to filter by completed, active items
   - Reorder tasks by priority
   - Add due dates
   - Add tags
+  - firebase database
+  - animation

 ## Note
   - To do application will be iterated on in future assignments